 Q: Is there a shop at the club where I can buy equipment?

 Yes there is, we sell equipment at the gym such as hand-wraps, mouth-guards, gloves, head-guards and more.
-Please note that the items are only on sale at the club and we only accept cash!
+Please note that the items are only on sale at the club.
 Plus we also sell bottled water for 50p each just in case you need to take a break.Competitive Boxing Questions Q: I am interested in joining the club and boxing competitively for the IBC, how do I go about this?
 Competitive membership is £25 per calendar year (January-January) for adults, £20 for juniors (u17).
 So the earlier you join up in the year the more beneficial it is for you.
 If you have not boxed before or need to gain fitness after a long lay-off then you will start in our Academy class.
 See our Membership section in which you can download a membership form, fill it in and bring it along to the club.
 Q: I am a beginner to boxing but hopefully aim to compete at some stage.
 Are there classes aimed at a person like me?
 Yes there is.
 Beginners are what our academy sessions are aimed at.
 If you are a Junior (ages 8-15) then you will be put into our Junior Academy sessions which run on Monday & Friday evenings between 5pm-6:30pm.
-If you a senior (ages 16-34) then you would be put into our Senior Academy sessions which run on Tuesday & Thursday evenings from 6pm-8pm.
+If you a senior (ages 16-40) then you would be put into our Senior Academy sessions which run on Tuesday & Thursday evenings from 6pm-8pm.
 For more information on our academy classes please see our Academy page.
 Q: I have done boxing before but not for a while now.
 Do I join the academy or competitive section?
 If you have not boxed or trained for a while then we would have to put you into one of our Academy classes just so we can assess what level of fitness and boxing ability you are at.
 Once you have been assessed by one of the coaches and they are happy with your progress, you will then be recommend to be promoted into our competitive boxing section.
 Q. What equipment would I need in a Academy class?
 Hand-wraps and gumshield are a must and should be brought along to every session you attend.
 Also you should bring along a sweatshirt or tracksuit top for when we go running (especially in winter).
 Sparring and bag-gloves, skipping ropes and head-guards are supplied but we do recommend after a few weeks you purchase your own equipment.
 Advice on this should be sort from one of the coaches at the club before purchasing.
 To completely kit yourself out with all the equipment (gloves, head-guard, skipping rope, hand-wraps and a gumshield) it would cost roughly the same as a pair of Nike trainers or football boots.
 Looked after, your equipment will last you for years and does not work out expensive overall.
 Q: Can women box for the club?
 Yes of course, in the last year or so there has been a growing number of women that train at the gym in competitive boxing, we have the 2nd largest female boxing team in the country.
 We have had a few female boxers who have gone onto win regional, national and box cup titles.
 We are still communally known as the Islington Boys Club but this name no longer fits in with the club and we are now much more known as “Islington Boxing Club”.
 The fact that the we welcome women into the sport who are representing the club in amateur bouts, shows that the Boys Club tag is not a correct title anymore.
 Q: Is there a age limit to box for the IBC?
 For the junior academy sessions the ages run up from the age of 8-15.
-The Senior Academy classes run from the ages of 16-34.
+The Senior Academy classes run from the ages of 16-35.
 For competitive boxing sections it is slightly different, boys & girls from 10 years old are welcome and eligible for competition.
-The age limit for the competitive junior section is 10-17 years old and for seniors it’s 18-40, the ABAE have recently introduced the ‘Masters boxing’ category for those who wish to compete between the ages of 34-40.
+The age limit for the competitive junior section is 10-17 years old and for seniors it’s 18-40.
 Membership Questions Q: How much is membership at the Islington Boxing Club?
 For both the Competitive Boxing membership and Recreational membership the cost is £25 per calendar year for adults, £20 for Juniors (u17) But they are seperate sections.
 The membership fee is the same for both adults and concessions/juniors.
 No refund is available on membership.
 If you are interested in joining both sections of the club then you can become a ‘dual member’ for £40 (adults) for the calendar year.
 But you would need to have ambitions to be a competitive boxer to join the academy sessions.
 Q: Do I have to pay for membership?
 We recommend you do as being a non-member of the club eventually costs you much more to train at the gym.
 See the non-member/trial prices below.
 Please note that there is not trial/non members rates for the competitive boxing section, membership is required if you wish to take part in competitive boxing.
-Non Member Prices: Recreational Adults – £9 per session Recreational Students & U17′s – £6 per session It is obviously to your benefit to pay your membership fee as soon as possible.
-Q: Do you accept credit/debit cards or cheques?
-No, we only accept cash only at the club for membership, subs or equipment sales.
+Non Member Prices: Recreational Adults – £10 per session Recreational Students & U17′s – £7 per session It is obviously to your benefit to pay your membership fee as soon as possible.
+Q: Do you accept credit/debit cards?
+Yes we accept credit/debit cards for membership, subs and equipment sales.

 Recreational Boxing Questions